-Add black-eyed peas, vegetables, and diced chipotles (along with a few spoonfuls of adobo sauce) to a crock pot.
+- Add black-eyed peas, carrots, celery, onion, garlic cloves, chipotles (along with a few spoonfuls of adobo sauce), and broth to a slow cooker.

-Season beans with salt to taste.
-Serve over brown rice, garnished with cilantro or parsley, if you wish, or just enjoy a big bowlful!
+- Serve beans over rice, garnished with cilantro or parsley, if you wish.
+Enjoy!

 Do you have any favorite New Year's traditions?